Elvis (2022 film): Plot

-As the popular culture of the 1960s passes Presley by, the assassinations of Martin Luther King Jr. and Robert F. Kennedy in 1968 devastate him.
-Although he wants to become more politically outspoken in his music, Parker has booked a Christmas television special where he will only perform frivolous feel-good songs.
-Presley works with Steve Binder to re-imagine the special, and his performance choices, including the closing song, "If I Can Dream," incorporate not only a review of his past songs but also political commentary.
-Infuriated corporate sponsors threaten litigation, while Parker believes Presley has been "brainwashed by hippies."
-Nevertheless, the show is highly successful.
+As the popular culture of the 1960s passes Elvis by, the assassinations of Martin Luther King Jr. and Robert F. Kennedy in 1968 devastate him.
+Although he wants to become more politically outspoken in his music, Parker has booked a family-friendly Christmas television special where he will only perform frivolous feel-good songs.
+Elvis works with Steve Binder to re-imagine the special, and his performance, including the closing song "If I Can Dream," which incorporates not only a review of his past songs but also political commentary.
+Corporate sponsors threaten litigation, enraging Parker; however, the show is highly successful.

-After the special, Presley headlines at the largest showroom in Las Vegas, the International Hotel, and resumes concert tours.
-Parker's control of Presley's life tightens as he refuses Presley's request for a world tour.
-Motivated by gambling debts, Parker manipulates Presley into signing a contract for a five-year Las Vegas casino residency.
-Presley's problematic behavior and prescription drug addiction overtake him, and a despondent Priscilla divorces him on his 38th birthday, taking their daughter Lisa Marie with her.
-After discovering that Parker cannot leave the country because he is a stateless illegal immigrant, Presley attempts to fire him.
-In response, Parker tells Presley's father that the family owes him an $8.5 million debt accumulated over the years.
-Parker convinces Presley of their symbiotic relationship, and though they rarely see each other afterward, Parker continues as his manager.
+Afterward, Elvis headlines at the largest showroom in Las Vegas in the International Hotel, and resumes concert tours.
+Parker's control of Elvis' life tightens as he refuses his request for a world tour.
+Motivated by gambling debts, Parker manipulates Elvis into signing a contract for a five-year Las Vegas casino residency.
+Elvis' problematic behavior and prescription drug addiction overtake him, and a despondent Priscilla divorces him, taking their daughter Lisa Marie with her.
+After discovering that Parker cannot leave the country because he is a stateless illegal immigrant, Elvis attempts to fire him.
+Parker subsequently informs Vernon that the family owes him an $8,549,761.09 debt accumulated since 1955 and convinces Elvis of their symbiotic relationship; though they became distant afterward, Parker continues as his manager.

-Presley continues a rigorous schedule of shows that leaves him increasingly exhausted.
-In 1974, he expresses to Priscilla that his greatest fear is being forgotten after death, as he believes he hasn't achieved anything worthwhile.
-Parker finishes his recollection, after claiming that Elvis's love for the public eventually killed him, remembering that at one of his final shows on June 21, 1977, in Rapid City, South Dakota, Presley, now obese and pale, sang "Unchained Melody" and ended the performance to thunderous applause.
-In the present, Parker dies impoverished and alone.

-An epilogue reveals that a series of lawsuits after Presley's death exposed Parker's financial abuse of Presley, with Parker settling out of court and cutting his ties to the Presley estate after failing to claim immunity as a stateless person.
-Presley remains the best-selling solo artist in history, and his legacy continues to the present day.
+Increasingly exhausted after a continuously rigorous schedule of shows, Elvis expresses to Priscilla his fear of being forgotten after death, as he believes he has achieved nothing worthwhile.
+On June 21, 1977, in Rapid City, South Dakota, an obese, pale, and weak Elvis sings "Unchained Melody" to thunderous applause.
+He dies shortly thereafter, on August 16, 1977; Parker claims what really killed Elvis was neither his heart attack nor drug-related suicide as some believe, but rather his love for his fans.
+A series of lawsuits in the 1980s exposes Parker's financial abuse of Elvis, with Parker settling out of court and cutting his ties to the Presley estate after failing to claim immunity as a stateless person.
+Having gambled away the rest of his ill-gotten fortune, Parker becomes poor, and on January 20, 1997, is rushed for a heart attack to a hospital in Las Vegas, where he dies.
+Elvis remains the best-selling solo artist in history, beloved by millions worldwide even decades after his death.